-Ingredients to make egg coffee are really simple, which include egg yolks, sugar, milk, coffee, and other things such as cheese or butter, which vary on the coffee shops' recipes.
+Ingredients to make egg coffee are simple, including egg yolks, sugar, milk, coffee, and other things such as cheese or butter, which vary on the coffee shops’ recipes.
 Firstly, egg yolks are whipped with milk, sugar, and other dairy products if you wish until the whole combination gets thick, creamy, and glossy.
 After that, put the fluffy mixture into a small cup.
 Pour hot coffee over the cup; the hot liquid will go to the bottom, leaving foamy egg layers on top.
 The cup of coffee will immediately float in an aromatic fragrant of coffee combined with the creamy egg.
 Finally, sprinkle a dash of coffee powder on top.

 The hot cup of egg coffee is usually served in a small bowl of hot water to keep the drink warm and reduce the raw aftertaste of eggs.
 In Saigon, some coffee shops use a two-layer cup instead.
 The air between the two layers will act as a deterrent against thermal conductivity and, thus, keep the coffee from getting cold.